Stable Super-Resolution of Images: A Theoretical Study: Introduction

 \section{Introduction}

 Consider an unknown number of point sources with unknown locations and amplitudes.
 An imaging mechanism provides us with a few noisy measurements from which we wish to estimate the locations and amplitudes of these sources.
-Because of the finite {resolution} of the imaging device, poorly separated sources are indistinguishable without using a proper localization algorithm that \edit{would take} into account the particular structure of image.
-This {super-resolution} problem of localizing point sources finds various applications, for example in astronomy \cite{puschmann2005super}, geophysics \cite{khaidukov2004diffraction}, chemistry, medicine, microscopy and neuroscience \cite{betzig2006imaging,hess2006ultra,rust2006sub,ekanadham2011neural,hell2009primer,tur2011innovation,solomon2017sparcom}.
-Most of these applications involve images or higher dimensional signals.
-In this paper, we study the ``grid-free'' and positive super-resolution of two-dimensional {(2-D)} signals \edit{(namely, images)} in the presence of noise, extending the one-dimensional {(1-D)} results of~\cite{eftekhari2018sparse}.
+Because of the finite {resolution} of \editr{any} imaging device, poorly separated sources are indistinguishable without using \editr{an appropriate} localization \editr{technique} that \edit{would take} into account the \editr{sparse structure within the image}.

+This {super-resolution} problem of localizing point sources finds various applications in, \editr{for instance}, astronomy \cite{puschmann2005super}, geophysics \cite{khaidukov2004diffraction}, chemistry, medicine, microscopy and neuroscience \cite{betzig2006imaging,hess2006ultra,rust2006sub,ekanadham2011neural,hell2009primer,tur2011innovation,solomon2017sparcom}.
+In this paper, we study the grid-free and \editr{nonnegative} super-resolution of two-dimensional {(2-D)} signals \edit{(i.e., images)} in the presence of noise, extending the one-dimensional {(1-D)} results of~\cite{eftekhari2018sparse}.